ghex-org/GHEX/doc_src/scope/scope.rst

 A context generates and keeps communicators.
 A communicator represents the end-point of a communication and is obtained from a context.
-Communicators coming from different contexts cannot communicate with one another in any way, creating isolation of communications, which is useful for program composition and creating abstractions.
+Communicators coming from different contexts cannot communicate with one another, creating isolation of communications, which is useful for program composition and creating abstractions.

 To get a communicator, the user calls